kobs30/onomy-sdk/docs/core/cli.md

 ### Root Command

 The root command (called `rootCmd`) is what the user first types into the command line to indicate which application they wish to interact with.
-The string used to invoke the command (the "Use" field) is typically the name of the application suffixed with `-d`, e.g. `simd` or `gaiad`.
+The string used to invoke the command (the "Use" field) is typically the name of the application suffixed with `-d`, e.g. `simd` or `ochaind`.
 The root command typically includes the following commands to support basic functionality in the application.

 - **Status** command from the SDK rpc client tools, which prints information about the status of the connected [`Node`](../core/node.md).
 The Status of a node includes `NodeInfo`,`SyncInfo` and `ValidatorInfo`.
 - **Keys** [commands](https://github.com/onomyprotocol/onomy-sdk/blob/v0.40.0/client/keys) from the SDK client tools, which includes a collection of subcommands for using the key functions in the SDK crypto tools, including adding a new key and saving it to the keyring, listing all public keys stored in the keyring, and deleting a key.
 For example, users can type `simd keys add <name>` to add a new key and save an encrypted copy to the keyring, using the flag `--recover` to recover a private key from a seed phrase or the flag `--multisig` to group multiple keys together to create a multisig key.
 For full details on the `add` key command, see the code [here](https://github.com/onomyprotocol/onomy-sdk/blob/v0.40.0/client/keys/add.go).
 For more details about usage of `--keyring-backend` for storage of key credentials look at the [keyring docs](../run-node/keyring.md).